Yahyakiani/Css_Notes/Psychology/Theories.md

         - Once you had developed this hierarchy and learned relaxation techniques, you would learn to associate the two sets of responses
-        - imagine yourself in the first situation identifi ed in your hierarchy and so on
+        - imagine yourself in the first situation identified in your hierarchy and so on
     - **Exposure Treatments** Although systematic desensitization has proven to be a successful treatment, today it is often replaced with a less complicated form of therapy called exposure.
 Exposure is a behavioral treatment for anxiety in which people are confronted either suddenly or gradually with a stimulus that they fear.